-Moderate: The most frequently taken route to Carrigain’s summit is by way of the Signal Ridge Trail, a moderate 5-mile hike from the parking lot to the summit.
+Moderate-to-Strenuous: The most frequently taken route to Carrigain’s summit is by way of the Signal Ridge Trail, a moderate-to-strenuous 5-mile hike from the parking lot to the summit.

 Strenuous: An ascent on the summit from the northwest can be achieved by following the Desolation Trail from the Carrigain Notch Trail.
 This trail can be very steep and rough and hikers are advised to be particularly cautious on the descent and/or with heavy packs.

 Due to its location in the protected Pemigewasset Wilderness, camping facilities and permissible camping locations are sparse.
 The closest established campsite is the Sawyer Pond Campsite, located on nearby Sawyer Pond and maintained by the White Mountain National Forest.

 Safety in Summer and early Fall

 The AMC recommends all hikers check weather conditions in advance, carry a current map and guidebook, along with a compass and knowledge of how to use it.
 For recommendations on how to plan a safe hike in the White Mountains, see: The 10 essentials for a safe and pleasant hike.

 Winter Hiking on Mount Carrigain